 The state of Brandenburg in Germany (formerly a part of Soviet-controlled East Germany from 1945 to 1990) is known for its well-preserved natural environment.
 Ambitious preservation policies began there in the 1990s, following reunification of East Germany and West Germany.
 Berlin, which was also divided into East and West Zones until the fall of the Berlin wall, lies as a separate city-state within the borders of Brandenburg.
 Just a short twenty-five years ago the scenes in this video could not have taken place.

 This video of the Brandenburger Hunting Club was recorded by a rear-facing camera attached to my wife’s helmet.
 The Club was founded in 1991—shortly after the fall of the Berlin wall and German reunification—in Seeburg, close to the capital of Brandenburg in Potsdam.
 The fall of the wall actually enabled drag-hunting in the area, as the required space was simply not available in the isolated city of Berlin.
-Needless to say, in socialist East Germany, drag hunting and foxhunting were certainly not sports encouraged by the state.To read more, log in (above) or click to subscribe.
+Needless to say, in socialist East Germany, drag hunting and foxhunting were certainly not sports encouraged by the state.To read more, a subscription is required.
+Log in or click here to subscribe.